bjmcnabb/onc_toolbox/README.md

                                                     )
 ```

-Finally, device locations can also be visualized using the `map_selected_devices` function, which produces a Cartopy map:
+Device locations can also be visualized using the `map_selected_devices` function, which produces a Cartopy scatterplot map:
 ```
 for prop_ in devices.keys():
     fig, ax = server.map_selected_devices(all_devices=devices[prop_],